 Growth and new directions

-Most personal growth and development are precipitated by a crisis.
-However, when forced to and most people do not voluntarily put themselves in a crisis situation move in new directions, people generally become stronger and happier persons.
+Often, personal growth and development are precipitated by a crisis.
+However, most people do not voluntarily put themselves in a crisis situation.
+When people cope with the initial shock and anger, they are able to move in new directions, people generally become stronger persons.

 Dealing with Employees’ Emotional Responses